Below is information about this blog’s content and structure.

-ART&CRAFT includes all art and craft except for the separately tagged COIN&POSTAL, FICTION, FILM&TV, MUSIC, PHOTOGRAPHY, and POETRY (so, for example, dance is tagged ART&CRAFT)
+ART&CRAFT includes all art and craft except for the separately tagged COIN&POSTAL, FICTION, FILM&TV, MUSIC, PHOTO, and POETRY (so, for example, posts concerning dance are tagged ART&CRAFT).

-MANAGEMENT concerns human interventions in condor life intended to ensure the survival of the species
+RECOVERY concerns human interventions in condor life intended to aid the species’ recovery and ensure its survival.

-THREATS concerns environmental factors that are harmful to condors
+THREAT concerns environmental factors that are harmful to California condors.

-Other or more specific topics may be found by using the FIND CONTENT form (included on all blog pages and posts).
+Other or more specific topics may be found with the FIND CONTENT form (included on all blog pages and posts).